Xilinx/Vitis_Libraries/quantitative_finance/docs/src/rel.rst

 The L3 of this library are deprecated and removed.

-If you are still using the L3 of this library please reach us through [forum](https://support.xilinx.com) for help.
+If you still use the L3 of this library, reach out to [forum](https://support.xilinx.com) for help.

 2023.1
 -----------

 There are some known issues for this release.
-Please use 2022.2 Vitis for them.
+Use AMD Vitis |trade| 2022.2 for them.

 * L2/tests/M76Engine - hw build failure on u250 platform
 * L2/tests/PortfolioOptimisation - hw build failure